 Videos take different forms: product videos, explainer videos, storytelling videos, and customer testimonials.
 Each type of video is designed for a specific goal.
 For instance, explainer videos give the viewer a good idea of your product and how it can solve their problem, while customer testimonials give us a glimpse into the product’s real-life applications.

-Video marketing is a great way to connect with your target audience and engage them with your brand.
+a great way to connect with your target audience and engage them with your brand.
 Consider using online animation tools such as simpleshow video maker that will help you easily create engaging videos that will inspire your audience.
 The tips discussed above will help you create compelling videos using simpleshow video maker to boost your brand awareness.

 Michal Leszczyński is immersed in developing, implementing, and coordinating all manner of content marketing projects as the Content Marketing Manager at GetResponse.
 He has 8-plus years of expertise in online marketing with a Master of Science Degree in Strategic Marketing and Consulting from the University of Birmingham (UK).
 Michal is the author of more than 100 articles, ebooks, and courses for both GetResponse and renowned websites like Crazy Egg and Social Media Today.